Sky View Las Vegas

 Navigating the skies with a drone in urban environments can be tricky, especially when understanding the various flight modes.
 Operating drones in urban areas requires understanding flight modes.
 ATTI mode is particularly useful in cities, as it allows for manual control and helps prevent crashes when GPS signals are unreliable or interrupted.

 UAS Facility Maps are a critical tool for drone pilots, providing essential information on airspace restrictions and requirements.
-These maps indicate areas where drone flight is controlled and FAA authorizations are necessary.
+These maps indicate areas where drone flight is controlled, and FAA authorizations are necessary.
 For instance, areas near airports are often marked with specific altitude limits.
 Here’s a simple breakdown of what you might find on a UAS Facility Map:

 • Maximum altitude allowed for drone flight